TEEN-BOOM/Comments-Format/README.md

 ```

 ## Comment Syntax
-A basic comment with no intent(eg: permission, question, etc) shall end with a period and a square bracket "`.]`"
-A comment may use proper punctuation but is not bound to.
+A comment may use proper punctuation but is not bound to. restructured Text and some markdown can be used.

 ### example (Comment token is `#` in python):
 ```py